 Breakdown Scale mapping

-We will communicate announcements, assignments, lecture materials and other learning resources all on Blackboard.
-In particular, we will host off-class Q&A through the Discussion Board on Blackboard.
-Blackboard is also the portal to be used for project deliverables and homework assignments submission and grading.
+We will communicate announcements, assignments, lecture materials and other learning resources all on Canvas.
+In particular, we will host off-class Q&A through the Discussion Board on Canvas.
+Canvas is also the portal to be used for project deliverables and homework assignments submission and grading.
 For questions on course materials, lectures, and course project milestones, contact the instructor/TA on the Discussion Board by sending posts instead of by emails, so as to facilitate communication management.
 You have options for sending private (anonymous) posts.
-Make sure you subscribe each of the forums there so that you won't be missing important information about the course logistics and extended lecture discussions initiated by questions raised by other students.
+Make sure you subscribe to each of the forums there so that you won't be missing important information about the course logistics and extended lecture discussions initiated by questions raised by other students.

 Class attendance is required at all lectures.
 Although supplementary slides and assigned readings will be posted online, these materials as well as the recommended textbooks are only used as references by the instructor in developing the lectures.
 Thus, studying these materials and textbooks serves the purpose of getting better prepared for attending in-class lectures, but would by no means substitute for class attendance.
 Also, the course project requires each team member to be responsible and collaborative as well as to contribute equally; thus, missing lectures without justifiable reasons and then relying on other team members to catch up missed topics is not acceptable.
 You are also expected to participate in class discussions, which aids learning and provides valuable feedback on the lecture.
 Lectures will be delivered mainly through whiteboard.
 It is the students' responsibility to take their own notes during lectures.